 CAA Membership Policy: One traveler per room, whether an alumni or friend, must be a current Cal Alumni Association member at the time of departure to participate in Cal Discoveries Travel offerings.
 Payment of $60 for seniors 65 years and over and $75 for others establishes a regular or affiliate membership with all other association benefits.
 Memberships are for individuals only, and are nonrefundable and non-transferable.
 A traveling pair and their children under 21 years of age may travel on one membership.
 Please make dues payable to CAA by separate check, or, if you prefer, provide a Visa, MasterCard, Discover, or American Express number with expiration date for payment.
 You can also enroll online at alumni.berkeley.edu/join.

-Cost Includes: Nineteen nights at Merton College in a single dormitory room with semi- private bathroom (upgrades available); tuition; full daily breakfast; mid-morning tea and biscuits during seminar sessions; lunch on weekdays; dinner on weekdays and Sundays; general lectures and receptions; and services of on-site Program Director.
+Cost Includes: Nineteen nights at Merton and Worcester Colleges in a single dormitory room with semi- private bathroom (upgrades available); tuition; full daily breakfast; mid-morning tea and biscuits during seminar sessions; lunch on weekdays; dinner on weekdays and Sundays; general lectures and receptions; and services of on-site Program Director.

 Cost Does Not Include: International airfare; ground transportation; costs of passports and visas (if needed); meals other than those specified; beverages; optional tipping or gratuities; travel insurance; and other expenses of a personal nature (liquor, laundry, etc.).